freeotp/freeotp-android/README.md

 ## Contributing

-Pull requests on GitHub are welcome under the Apache 2.0 license, see [COPYING](COPYING).
+Pull requests on GitHub are welcome under the [Apache 2.0 license](LICENSE).

 ## Permissions